Woodworking Projects – 17 Cool DIY Ideas for Kids and Families

 After you have purchased the wood you will need, browse through the various hooks that are available and pick out the perfect ones.

-After you get home, all you must do is drill a couple of holes and screw in the hooks.
+After you get home, all you have to do is drill a couple of holes and screw in the hooks.

 This basic DIY project is a nice idea for kids that are just learning to use a drill.
 They will immediately love the fact that their latest project has a spot on the living room wall.